nacs.com.hk Listed by krybit Ransomware Group

 nacs.com.hk is a Hong Kong-based corporate and administrative services company, specializing in company formation and ma...

 On May 19, 2026, the Hong Kong-based corporate services provider nacs.com.hk appeared on the leak site of the ransomware group Krybit.
-The company, which assists clients with company formation and administrative services, had internal files exfiltrated during a ransomware attack.
+The company, which assists clients with company formation and administrative services, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of individuals affected remains unknown, anyone whose personal or corporate records passed through nacs.com.hk could now have their data exposed.

 Public reporting indicates that Krybit listed nacs.com.hk on its leak site and claimed to have stolen internal files.
 The incident follows the group’s typical pattern of encrypting victim systems, demanding payment, and then publishing samples of exfiltrated data when the ransom is not paid.
 Available details confirm the breach involved internal files but do not yet specify the volume or exact categories of personal information contained in them.
 The listing date of May 19, 2026 marks the point at which the data became publicly accessible on the dark web.